Weathering Your Cedar Shingles to Gray on the South Shore

 Yes, we have carpenters on staff that will replace your missing or rotted shingles or shakes before we paint.

-If you have any questions about cedar shingles or would like a quote to have yours treated, email [email protected].
+If you have questions about cedar shingles or want a quote to have yours treated, email [email protected].
 We’re happy to answer your questions even if you’re doing the project yourself.

 You might also like to read: